mckays630/2014-05-01-sjm/novice/shell/xx-munge.md

    1 206.83.48.110
 </pre>

+# Who are the the ten users between 11-12?
-This is better but remember that we need the top 10 users only.
-We can do this by another round of sorting.
+We can find out by another round of sorting at the end.

 <pre>
 $ tail -3974 access_log | cut -d' ' -f1 | sort | uniq -c | sort -nr | head